Brain Fog 101

-If there are numbers or math problems involved I’m sunk, because that part of my brain which was adequate before Migraine and chronic illness, is now like dead weight in my brain.
+If there are numbers or math problems involved, I’m sunk because that part of my brain which was adequate before migraine and chronic illness is now like dead weight.

-What I used to be able to do in record setting fast time, now takes me hours, or even days.
-It’s one of the most frustrating part of my Migraine attacks, ranking right up there with aphasia.
+What I used to be able to do in record-setting fast time now takes me hours or even days.
+It’s one of the most frustrating parts of my migraine attacks, ranking right up there with aphasia.

-While brain fog and difficulty concentrating is a frequent symptom of Migraine, it is important that a patient suffering this symptom for the first time knows to contact their physician.
-Unfortunately, concentration difficulties can also be a symptom of many other diseases and disorders that may range from mild to life threatening which should be ruled out by your physician before assuming they are a part of your Migraine Disease.
+While brain fog or difficulty concentrating is a frequent symptom of migraine, it is important that a patient suffering from this symptom for the first time knows to contact their physician.
+Unfortunately, concentration difficulties can also be a symptom of many other diseases and disorders that may range from mild to life-threatening, which should be ruled out by your physician before assuming they are a part of your migraine disease.

 The frustration and discouragement that accompanies brain fog can be really hard to learn to deal with.
-We feel inadequate, like a failure or that we are somehow less as people than we were before brain fog.
-Trying that hard to concentrate on something is exhausting, and that’s something others often will not understand because it comes easily for them.
-Sometimes the things we say and do make people angry at us, or make them laugh at us.
+We feel inadequate, like a failure, or that we are somehow less as people than we were before brain fog.
+Trying that hard to concentrate on something is exhausting, and that’s something others often will not understand because it comes easily to them.
+Sometimes the things we say and do make people angry at us or make them laugh at us.

 We are not lost in the sea of brain fog.
 We CAN compensate for these issues.
 Compensation is not a fix, and it works better for non-conversational issues such as reading, writing, problem-solving, and math difficulties, but even problems with conversation can be helped.
 The trick for brain fog compensation is learning what works best for you and implementing the helps one by one as you are able to deal with them.